-If you are already enjoying the first technical preview of Windows 10, you probably have encountered some annoying problems along the way.
+If you are enjoying in Windows 10, you probably have encountered some annoying problems along the way.
 One of them is related to the malfunction of the modern version of Skype.
 Here’s the workaround.

-One of the recently reported problems is related to the functionality of the touch version of Skype in the technical preview of Windows 10.
-However, there’s a chance that this issue will be present in the official release, as well.
+One of the recently reported problems is related to the functionality of the touch version of Skype in Windows 10.
 Here’s what one of the affected users has been saying: